 - Search Engine Results Page Conversions – Many experts focus on how much search engine traffic you received… but not how much traffic you lost.
 If you write flat post titles and your meta data isn’t compelling, you may make the top of the search engine rankings but people may not be clicking your link.
 Write post titles that convert traffic and ensure your meta descriptions are packed with keywords and a great reason to click through!
-Utilize Google Webmasters to analyze these results.
+Utilize Google Search Console to analyze these results.

 - Call To Action Conversions – First-time visitors are landing on your blog and either leaving or looking to do business with you.
 Are you providing a path for them to engage with your company?
 Do you have a prominent contact form and link?
 Are your address and phone number clearly identified?
 Do you have compelling Calls To Action that visitors are clicking on?

 - Landing Page Conversions – After your visitors are clicking on your Call To Action, are they landing on a page that makes them convert?
 Is your landing page clean and void of unnecessary navigation, links, and other content that aren’t driving the sale?

 Your prospects have to convert at each step of the way in order for you to acquire them as a customer.
 You must attract their click on the search engine results page (SERP), you must provide them relevant content to gain their trust and compel them to dig deeper, you must provide them a path to engagement – like a compelling call to action (CTA) and you must provide them with a means of contacting you – like a well-designed, optimized landing page.